 Though there were cases related to data transfer in Italy, France, and Austria, some other European countries have already started to talk about similar regulations.
 So if you implement server-side tracking, I suggest immediately removing the part with data transfer to the US.
 Do not wait until the same cases happen in your country; you must redo the setup.

 Anyway, if you have any questions, feel free to contact us.
 The Stape team can also help set up an EU proxy server for you!
+Our team of experts is always happy to help new users get started with tracking and answer any questions.

 In this article, I will describe the advantages of using GA4 and GTM server tagging.
 You can use it as a step-by-step guide on how to send events to GA4 via the GTM server container.
 As for eCommerce/enhanced eCommerce, I will cover it in another article.Oct 7, 2020